 The BBC transmission network provides a valuable initial portfolio of towers for the creation of wireless communications networks.
-As of December 31, 1998, approximately 200 companies rented antenna space on approximately 405 of Castle Transmission's 919 towers and rooftops.
+As of December 31, 1998, approximately 200 companies rented antenna space on approximately 405 of CTI's 919 towers and rooftops.
 These site rental agreements have normally been for three to 12 years and are generally subject to rent reviews every three years.
 Site sharing customers are generally charged annually in advance, according to rate cards that are based on the antenna size and position on the tower.
-Our largest site rental customer in the United Kingdom is NTL under the site-sharing agreement.
+Our largest site rental customer in the United Kingdom is NTL under the sitesharing agreement.
 This agreement generated approximately (Pounds)592,000 (\$984,400) of site rental revenue in December 1998.

-As in the United States, we provide a range of site maintenance services in the United Kingdom to support and enhance the site rental business.
+We also provide a range of site maintenance services in order to support and enhance our U.K. site rental business.
+We believe that by offering services such as antenna, base station and tower maintenance and monitoring, we are able to offer quality services to retain our existing customers and attract future customers to our communications sites.
 We complement our U.K. transmission experience with our site management experience in the United States to provide customers with a top-of-the-line package of service and technical support.